 Using WP-CLI through Composer

-With the separation of the framework comes other benefits too, mainly the reduced number of annoying dependencies such as the hard requirement on an old Symfony version.
+With the detachment of the framework come additional advantages, basically the diminished number of irritating dependencies, for example, the hard requirement on an old Symfony version.

-You will not see WP-CLI automatically pull in all bundled commands automatically.
-With v2.0.0, it will only pull in the lean framework as a dependency, nothing more.
+You will not see WP-CLI automatically pull in every one of the bundled up commands.
+With v2.0.0, it would only pull in the lean framework as a dependency – nothing more, nothing less.

 Minimum version of PHP update

-The minimum PHP requirement on WP-CLI v2.0.0 has been bumped up to PHP 5.4.
-This will break for anyone trying to run WP-CLI on PHP 5.3.
+The minimum PHP version requirement on WP-CLI 2.0.0 already has been bumped up to PHP 5.4.
+This means it will break for those who try running WP-CLI on PHP 5.3.

 FastComet, WP-CLI 2.0.1 release, and you

-If you’re a FastComet client, WP-CLI is already installed, configured, and ready to go.
-We have already updated WP-CLI to version 2.0.1 on all our servers.
-And FastComet offers SSH and the full spectrum of WP-CLI to help you manage your WordPress installation from the command line.
-You’ll simply need to ensure your account has SSH activated, and get it set up for use with your local computer.
+If you’re a FastComet customer, you will be happy to know WP-CLI is already installed, and good to go.
+We’ve already updated WP-CLI to version 2.0.1 on every single one of our servers.
+Also, FastComet provides SSH with the addition of the full spectrum of WP-CLI in order to help you with the managing of your WordPress installation from the command line.
+You simply will have to make sure that your account has an activated SSH, and get it ready for use with your local computer.